Executor and Trustee

 Executors and Trustees and Administrators are all generally accountable and responsible to the court and to the persons who are the beneficiaries for the assets which they administer.
 Such responsibilities involve duties of care so that assets are protected, obligations that prohibit self-dealing and a duty to account for the assets they collect and payments they make.

-As a New York Estate Lawyer I have represented many fiduciaries such as an Executor and Trustee and Administrator.
+As a New York City lawyer, I have represented many fiduciaries such as an Executor and Trustee and Administrator.
 I have worked closely with them to assist them in fulfilling their responsibilities and providing for beneficiaries.

 Executors and Trustees serve an important role in Estate Planning.
 They are essential in implementing and fulfilling the intent of the creator regarding the disposition of assets.
 They can also have a vital role in safeguarding the economic welfare of minor children and beneficiaries who suffer from disabilities.
 It is common that a New York Estate Plan will include a Supplemental Needs Trust to benefit someone who is receiving governmental benefits such as Medicaid or social security disability.
-I have worked with many clients regarding these matters.
+An attorney may be helpful in this process, and I have worked with many clients regarding these matters.